InfiniteEndeavours/Portfolio-Site/README.md

 5. After populating all fields with validate data, I was able to submit the form and was successfuly redirected to the thank you page.

+---

+# Credits

+## Code

+* Bootstrap 5: This library was used to make the site more responsive by utilising the Grid System.

+## Content

+* All content for this website was written by Ethan Pitt.

+* Employment History was generalised and used fake companies found [here](https://time.com/4351022/influential-fake-companies/).

+## Media

+Images used are property of Ethan Pitt.

+## Acknowledgments

+* [Dave Horrocks](https://github.com/daveyjh) - For his help in resolving a Navbar margin issue.

+* [Simen Daehlin](https://github.com/Eventyret) - For this recommendations on making the site more mobile friendly and for his peer review on slack.

+* Jack Wachira - My Code Institute Mentor for his feedback on the project.

+* [Kera Cudmore](https://github.com/kera-cudmore) - For helping me resolve issues encountered when trying to perform Lighthouse testing.